coassoftwaresystems/delphi-modbus/demos/readme.txt

 Indy9: Demos created in Delphi 7, and should also work on Delphi 5 and 6.
        (to open under earlier Delphi versions: delete *.dof).
-Indy10: Demos created in Delphi 2010, and should also work on Delphi 2005-XE8.
+Indy10: Demos created in Delphi XE, and should also work on higher Delphi versions.
         (to open under earlier Delphi versions: delete *.dproj).

 In addition cross platform demos are available: